Transferring to a new college is a big decision — and not one you make overnight.

 It’s important for admission officers to know the context behind a student’s credits.
 Are you at a 4-year or 2-year college?
 Are you working toward a particular degree or completely changing your career path?

 If you want to transfer, you have to do more than ask the right questions to see if it’s a good fit.
-Provide the story behind your credits to admission counselors so they can help you figure that out, she said.
+Provide the story behind your credits to admission counselors so they can help you figure that out, Campbell said.

 Most of the time, transferring credits is easier than it might seem.
 If you’re at a 4-year college and want to transfer to another 4-year college — or if you’re at a 2-year college and want to transfer to a 4-year — with careful planning, it’s usually no problem.
-But if you’ve taken a lot of vocational school credits or want to entirely transform your future career, say from being a realtor to studying history, transferring credits can be a little more complicated, Campbell said.
+But if you’ve taken a lot of vocational school credits or want to entirely transform your future career, say from being a realtor to studying history, transferring credits can be a little more complicated, she said.

 “My best advice would be to talk to an admission counselor who works with transfer students,” she said.
 “Share your story and be open-minded to recommendations that would help strengthen your application.”